kuzzleio/documentation/src/api/1/controller-memory-storage/hvals/index.md

 {{{since "1.0.0"}}}

-Return all values contained in a hash.
+Returns all values contained in a hash.

 [[_Redis documentation_]](https://redis.io/commands/hvals)